-We are off for the Hanukah and Passover holidays.
+We are off for the Hanukah (Dec 10th-20th) and End of Year Dec 30th- Jan 4th) holidays.
 The students are free to fly home for the break; however, we strongly encourage them to stay and experience the holiday atmosphere in Israel.
-They have full use of their dorms during this time.
 Many of the students spend weekends or holidays with their Israeli family members/friends, on campus or with their Israeli friends from the program who often invite them over.
 If they are looking for additional experiences in other parts of Israel, we are more than happy to help them with recommendations of places to visit and accommodations, (especially over the weekends when people all over Israel are happy to host and welcome Shabbat guests with open arms.)

 Hashkafa/Religious Observance Level

 Artzi is a coed program, open to Jewish male and female post high school students between the ages of 18-20.
 We are accepting of students from all Jewish backgrounds and all levels of religion.
 Students are not required to practice any specific level of religious observance while in the program.